brndnmtthws/brndn-io/content/posts/leetcoding-interviews.md

 - Communicate technical concepts to non-technical stakeholders
 - Make architectural decisions that balance competing priorities

-The mismatch is striking.
 I've worked with brilliant engineers who struggle with algorithm puzzles but excel at building robust, maintainable systems.
 I've also worked with developers who can solve any leetcode problem but create unmaintainable messes that their colleagues inherit.

 ## How We Got Here

-The leetcode interview didn't emerge from nowhere.
-It began at companies like Google and Microsoft that were flooded with applicants and needed a scalable filtering mechanism.
-These companies dealt with genuinely complex algorithmic challenges, making algorithmic thinking a reasonable proxy for job performance.
+It started at companies like Google and Microsoft that were flooded with applicants and needed some scalable way to cut the pile down.
+If you're hiring people to work on search, compilers, databases, or other systems where that stuff actually comes up, algorithm-heavy interviews make a lot more sense.

 The problem arose when every company—regardless of whether they were building search engines or CRUD apps—adopted this model without questioning whether it served their specific needs.